Heddon Valley Campsite FAQs

 Do you accept dogs?

 Heddon Valley is a dog-friendly campsite and all well-behaved dogs are welcome at no additional charge.
 They must be kept on a lead at all times and exercised away from other campers.
 Please pick up after your dogs right away.

 Follow the footpath from the camping meadow to reach a dramatic stony beach, with its towering cliffs, at Heddons Mouth (a one mile walk).
 Further afield you’re spoilt for choice.
 There are the sandy Atlantic beaches of Woolacombe, Croyde and Saunton Sands, the tiny rocky inlets of Lee and Woody Bays, the point break at Lynmouth, the black sands of Ilfracombe… All are within about half-an-hour’s drive.

 The South West Coast Path passes near the campsite and takes in some stunning sights and lovely locations – walk as much or as little of it as the mood takes you.

 No, we do ‘pop-up’ camping, for a month or so each year – it gives people an opportunity to camp in spectacular spots without impinging on our conservation work.

 Can I have a fire or barbecue?

-We don't allow fires except in the fire pit, but you are welcome to use a barbecue as long as it is above ground.
+We don't allow campfires but you are welcome to use a barbecue as long as it is raised above ground.

 Can under 18s stay at the site?